 CHALLENGE: DIVERSE LEARNERS AND VARYING LEVELS

 For some educators teaching English in Colombia to adult students, it is typical to notice that the adult students differ from younger students in terms of self-confidence and learning capabilities.
 Occasionally, students of a mature age may be more self-conscious of their performance, such as the clarity of their pronunciation while speaking, or the ability to clearly understand English when listening to others.
 Conversely, an adult student may be overly-confident and unwilling to first master the basics, particularly if they feel they are at a higher learning level than their peers and may need more dynamic impulsive lessons.

 REWARD: REALISTIC SITUATIONS AND MOTIVATION FOR LEARNING

 When faced with the challenge of accommodating adults on varying levels, some educators teaching English in Colombia find it best to keep their classroom focus on realistic situations and provide plenty of motivation for learning.
 Realistic situations may include role-playing between peers, such as conducting an interview, making introductions at a business meeting, or delivering mock presentations about a company product or service.

 Motivation for students of different levels learning together may be provided in the form of games and activities which require them to interact with one another.
 No matter their age, most students enjoy games and, often, this aspect of teaching English in Colombia gives both the teacher and the student relief from a busy work week.

-Make a training program: Emotional skills while learning English in hybrid environments and read more about: The Ultimate Guide to Teaching English in Bogota, Colombia
+and read more about: The Ultimate Guide to Teaching English in Colombia

 WORK WITH US!
-Do you wanna teach English in Bogota today?
+Do you wanna teach English in Colombia today?
 Get in contact now.